The Evolution of NPB Pitching - An Analysis of Velocity, Breaking Balls, and Specialization

 Diversification of Breaking Balls and the Data Revolution

-In recent years, the variety and quality of breaking balls in NPB have improved dramatically.
+The variety and quality of breaking balls in NPB have improved dramatically.
 In addition to traditional sliders, curveballs, and forkballs, MLB-derived pitches such as cutters, two-seamers, and split-changeups have become widely adopted.
 The split-finger fastball (SFF) in particular has become a signature weapon for Japanese pitchers, earning high praise in MLB as well.
 With the penetration of data analytics, pitchers can now identify hitter weaknesses numerically and optimize pitch selection.
 Technology that measures spin axis angle and movement in real-time is transforming both pitcher training and in-game tactics.
 NPB pitchers have reached their highest level ever in both velocity and breaking ball quality.